m-7chicha/SEO-analyzer/README.md

 - Add TF-IDF / keyword density with `scikit-learn`.
 - Add a Streamlit web UI.
 - Add a Lighthouse integration example.

+currently the tool on upgrading (its working [doesn't updated yet])